CivicDesign/Accessible-Voting-Index/docs/Howto.md

 ## Collect basic website information
 We are building a picture of how easy it is for voters with disabilities to find and use information about accessible voting on the official election websites in 50 states and DC.

-You will collect details about the information available on the state elections website and the accessibility of the information, You'll identify the types of information they provide and do some quick checks for the accessibility of the information.
+You will collect details about the information available on the state elections website and dome some quick checks of the accessibility of the information.
 I know.
 That's pretty meta, but tells us something about how accessible the whole site is.

 We've divided this into three separate activities, so each one is short.
 Anyone can do the first two; the advanced activity requires a small amount of technical knowledge.
 The information you will collect includes both structured descriptions of the information and your insights about the user experience.

 * Basic accessibility review of the page for accessible voting.
 * Findability review looking at the path to the information.